 - (6) Identities of interest.
 Identification of any persons or entities (including affiliated entities) that plan to provide development or operational services to the proposed project in more than one capacity, and full disclosure of Related Parties, as defined. - (7) Legal description.
-A legal description of the subject property. - (8) Site Layout, Location, Unique Features and Surrounding Areas. - (A) A narrative description of the current use of the subject property; - (B) A narrative description of all adjacent property land uses, the surrounding neighborhood, and identification and proximity of services, including transportation - (C) Labeled photographs, or color copies of photographs of the subject property and all adjacent properties; - (D) A layout of the subject property, including the location and dimensions of existing buildings, utilities, and other pertinent features. - (E) A site or parcel map indicating the location of the subject property and showing exactly where the buildings comprising the Tax Credit Project will be situated.
+A legal description of the subject property. - (8) Site Layout, Location, Unique Features and Surrounding Areas. - (A) A narrative description of the current use of the subject property; - (B) A narrative description of all adjacent property land uses, the surrounding neighborhood, and identification and proximity of services, including transportation - (C) Labeled photographs, or color copies of photographs of the subject property and all adjacent properties; - (D) A layout of the subject property, including the location and dimensions of existing buildings, utilities, and other pertinent features.

+- (E) A site or parcel map indicating the location of the subject property and showing exactly where the buildings comprising the Tax Credit Project will be situated.
 (If a subdivision is anticipated, the boundaries of the parcel for the proposed project must be clearly marked; and - (F) A description of any unique features of the site, noting those that may increase project costs or require environmental mitigation. - (9) Appraisals.
-Appraisals are required for all rehabilitation applications except as noted in (A), for all competitive applications except for new construction projects that are on tribal trust land or that have a third party purchase contract with, or evidence of a purchase from, an unrelated third party, for all applications seeking competitive points or tiebreaker credit for donated or leased land, and for all new construction applications involving a land sale from a related party. - (A) Rehabilitation applications.
-An "as-is" appraisal prepared within 120 days before or after the execution of a purchase contract or the transfer of ownership by all the parties by a California certified general appraiser having no identity of interest with the development's partner(s) or intended partner or general contractor, acceptable to the Committee, and that includes, at a minimum, the following: - (i) the highest and best use value of the proposed project as residential rental property; - (ii) the Sales Comparison Approach, and Income Approach valuation methodologies except in the case of an adaptive reuse or conversion, where the Cost Approach valuation methodology shall be used; - (iii) the appraiser's reconciled value except in the case of an adaptive reuse or conversion as mentioned in (ii) above; - (iv) a value for the land of the subject property "as if vacant"; - (v) an on site inspection; and - (vi) a purchase contract verifying the sales price of the subject property.
+Appraisals are required for 1) all rehabilitation applications except as noted in (A), 2) all competitive applications except for new construction projects that are on tribal trust land or that have submitted a third party purchase contract with, or evidence of a purchase from, an unrelated third party, 3) all applications seeking tiebreaker credit for donated or leased land, and 4) all new construction applications involving a land sale from a related party.
+For purposes of this paragraph only, a purchase contract or sale with a related party shall be deemed to be a purchase contract or sale with an unrelated party if the applicant demonstrates that the related party is acting solely as a pass-through entity and the tax credit partnership is only paying the acquisition price from the last arms-length transaction, plus any applicable and reasonable carrying costs.
+Appraisals shall not include the value of favorable financing.

+Appraisals must be prepared by a California certified general appraiser having no identity of interest with the development's partner(s) or intended partner or general contractor, acceptable to the Committee, and include, at a minimum, the following:

+- (i) the highest and best use value of the proposed project as residential rental property, taking into account any on-going recorded rent restrictions; - (ii) for rehabilitation and new construction applications, the Sales Comparison Approach and Income Approach valuation methodologies shall be used; for adaptive reuse applications, the Cost Approach valuation methodology shall be used for adaptive reuse of office buildings, retail buildings, and similar, and the Sales Comparison and Income Approaches may be used for hotels, motels, and similar; - (iii) the appraiser's reconciled value except in the case of an adaptive reuse or conversion as mentioned in (ii) above; - (iv) a value for the land of the subject property ("as if vacant" for rehabilitation or adaptive reuse applications); - (v) an on site inspection; and - (vi) a purchase contract verifying the sales price of the subject property. - (A) Rehabilitation applications.
+An "as-is" appraisal is required with a date of value that is within 120 days before or after the execution of: a purchase contract; for leased land, an executed development agreement negotiated between the land owner and the applicant or developer; an option agreement; any other site control document pursuant to Section 10325(f)(2); or the transfer of ownership by all the parties